aniketyaduvanshi/assessment_elastiq/README.md

 # Running the Test
 1. Open a terminal and navigate to the project directory.
-2. Execute the test script with Pytest: pytest -rA --html=html_report qa_selenium_test.py
+2. Execute the test script with Pytest: pytest -vrA --html=html_report tests\qa_selenium_test.py
 3. Observe the test results in the terminal.
-If the tests passes, it confirms the search functionality is working as expected.
+If the test passes, it confirms the search functionality is working as expected.

 # Test Workflow
 1. The test navigates to the table-sort-search-demo page.